guillaumebort/mison/README.md

 ## Implementation detail

 It follows exactly the design described in the Mison paper.
-Because there is no way to avx2 extensions from the JVM this part is written in rust and wrapped in a native call.
-Also the predictive parsing part is not implemented, but because of the cost ob building the Mison indexes I don't think it will change anything to the benchmarck for small Json documents.
+Because there is no way to use `avx2` extensions from the JVM this part is written in rust and wrapped in a native call.
+Also the predictive parsing part is not implemented, but because of the cost of building the Mison indexes I don't think it will change anything to the benchmark for small Json documents.

 ## Benchmarks